howardpanton/angular-2-webpack-seed/README.md

 ## Getting started

-To get up and running you need to fork the [UI Repository](https://github.com/howardpanton/angular-2-webpack-seed/) on Bitbucket.
+To get up and running you need to fork the [UI Repository](https://github.com/howardpanton/angular-2-webpack-seed/) on Github.

 The clone the repo locally.